 Theoretical expectations

-According to conflict theories (Blalock 1967; Coser 1956, Quillian 1995), a larger relative size of non-natives in people’s living environment induces competition between natives and non-natives for scarce economic resources (e.g. jobs and affordable housing).
+According to conflict theories [21-23], a larger relative size of non-natives in people’s living environment induces competition between natives and non-natives for scarce economic resources (e.g. jobs and affordable housing).
 Conflicting cultural values (e.g. toward homosexuals or freedom of speech), also, become more apparent when the group of non-natives is more sizeable.
-After reviewing approximately 100 studies of immigration attitudes, Hainmueller and Hopkins (2014) conclude that perceptions of group threat affect immigration attitudes.
+After reviewing approximately 100 studies of immigration attitudes, Hainmueller and Hopkins [30] conclude that perceptions of group threat affect immigration attitudes.
 This holds especially for concerns about the cultural impact of immigration, and not so much the possible consequences of immigration for one’s personal (economic) situation.
-Because earlier research convincingly showed that voters who perceive ethnic minorities as a threat and who hold anti-immigration attitudes are more likely to cast their vote for the radical right (e.g. Green et al. 2015; Lucassen and Lubbers 2012; Werts et al. 2012), one would also expect to observe a positive relationship between the presence of non-natives in people’s living environment and their likelihood to vote for the radical right.
+Because earlier research convincingly showed that voters who perceive ethnic minorities as a threat and who hold anti-immigration attitudes are more likely to cast their vote for the radical right [11,31,32], one would also expect to observe a positive relationship between the presence of non-natives in people’s living environment and their likelihood to vote for the radical right.

 Previous empirical studies reached mixed conclusions when it comes to the relationship between the ethnic composition of people’s local living environment and their likelihood to vote for the radical right.
-Whereas several studies provided support for a positive relationship (e.g., Coffé et al. 2007; Lubbers and Scheepers 2002; Valdez 2014), others found no significant relationship (Lubbers and Scheepers, 2000) or even a negative relationship (Bowyer 2008; Rydgren and Ruth 2013).
-For the Netherlands, previous studies showed that support for the radical right is more common in neighbourhoods with a larger share of non-western migrants (Janssen et al. 2019; Savelkoul et al. 2017; but see also Van Wijk et al., 2020 who found a U-shaped relationship).
+Whereas several studies provided support for a positive relationship [9,12 ,33], others found no significant relationship [34] or even a negative relationship [35,36].
+For the Netherlands, previous studies showed that support for the radical right is more common in neighbourhoods with a larger share of non-western migrants [13,14] (but see also Van Wijk et al. [37] who found a U-shaped relationship).
 These studies lack, however, convincing evidence for a threat mechanism.
-This was due to the fact that outgroup sizes at the neighbourhood level were not consistently linked to more intense feelings of ethnic group threat, a null-finding reported by others as well (e.g. Pettigrew et al. 2010; Pottie-Sherman and Wilkes 2017; Schlueter and Wagner 2008).
+This was due to the fact that outgroup sizes at the neighbourhood level were not consistently linked to more intense feelings of ethnic group threat, a null-finding reported by others as well [38-40].

-Olzak (1992) was one of the first scholars who argued that recent substantial increases rather than stable levels of non-natives in people’s living environment trigger perceptions of ethnic threat.
-In line with this idea, several studies provided empirical evidence for a positive relationship between an increase in immigrants and voting for the radical right (e.g., Kessler and Freeman 2005; Lubbers and Scheepers 2000; but see also Lubbers et al. 2000).
+Olzak [41] was one of the first scholars who argued that recent substantial increases rather than stable levels of non-natives in people’s living environment trigger perceptions of ethnic threat.
+In line with this idea, several studies provided empirical evidence for a positive relationship between an increase in immigrants and voting for the radical right [17,34] (but see also Lubbers et al. [42]).
 The 2015 European refugee crisis provides an interesting case to test the impact of a sudden demographic change on radical right voting.
-At the country-level, several studies provided support for a positive relationship between the share as well as the influx of asylum seekers and support for the radical right (e.g, Arzheimer, 2009; Kessler and Freeman 2005; but see also Arzheimer and Carter, 2006).
-Similar relationships have been found at somewhat lower geographic scales (Dinas et al. 2019; Dustmann et al. 2019).
+At the country-level, several studies provided support for a positive relationship between the share as well as the influx of asylum seekers and support for the radical right [16,17] (but see also Arzheimer and Carter [18]).
+Similar relationships have been found at somewhat lower geographic scales [19,20].